00mjk/isomorfeus-project/isomorfeus-transport/docs/authentication.md

 `promise_login` accepts 3 keyword args:
 - user: the user name or email or whatever is used for login
 - pass: the password or token used for login
 - scheme: the authentication scheme to use.
-With this other authentication schemes can be implmented and accessed, like :facebook.
+With this other authentication schemes can be implemented and accessed, like :facebook.
 The default scheme is :isomorfeus, the standard isomorfeus login procedure as described below.

 prommise_login accepts a block, example: